Welcome to Crazyswarm’s documentation!¶

-The Crazyswarm projects allows you to fly a swarm of quadcopters (using Bitcraze Crazyflie 2.0 directly or as control boards) in tight, synchronized formations.
-A motion capture system is recommended (VICON, OptiTrack, Qualisy are supported).
+The Crazyswarm platform allows you to fly a swarm of Bitcraze Crazyflie 2.x and Bitcraze Crazyflie Bolt-based quadcopters in tight, synchronized formations.
+Different localization systems are supported: LightHouse, LPS, and motion capture.
+The Crazyswarm is particularly optimized for motion capture systems and supports VICON, NOKOV, OptiTrack, and Qualisys.
 We successfully flew 49 Crazyflies using three Crazyradios.
 An example video for what you can do is shown below:

 The Crazyswarm architecture, including some motivation for the design decisions, is described in our paper [pdf].

-A talk at the Aerial Swarms Workshop at IROS 2019 includes a primer on how to use the Crazyswarm and a bibliography of papers using the Crazyswarm: Slides [pdf].
+A talk at the BAM days 2021 includes a primer on how to use the Crazyswarm and a bibliography of papers using the Crazyswarm: Slides [pdf], Video [youtube].

 If you use our work in academic research, please cite us: